Peashooter101/Peashooter101/README.md

 ## GitHub's "Ideas To Get You Started"

-🔭 I’m currently working on random projects with a friend.
+🔭 I’m currently working on a personal Discord bot using the [Java Discord API](https://jda.wiki/) and random Minecraft Plugins.

 🌱 I’m currently learning Unsupervised Machine Learning and AutoEncoders in an Internship!